Spydr06/BCause/README.md

 Due to BCause's simplicity, only **`gnu-linux-x86_64`**-systems are supported.

 - If your system can run *GNU-`make`*, *GNU-`ld`* and *GNU-`as`*, BCause itself should be able to work.
-- Because of the reliance on system-calls `libb.a` has to be implemented for each system seperately.
+- Because of the reliance on system-calls `libb.a` has to be implemented for each system separately.

 > **Note:** Feel free to submit pull requests to provide more OS support and fix bugs.